MeritonAliu/StackList/README.md

 This list is regularly updated and aims to provide a comprehensive collection of resources to assist developers and students in their projects and learning endeavors.

 For a more extensive list of resources, you can also check out the [Bigger List](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) linked in the repository.
+Also check out [awesome-tuis by rothgar](https://github.com/rothgar/awesome-tuis).

 Made by [MeritonAliu](https://github.com/MeritonAliu/)
 31.05.2023